 A dull appearance in your rug may mean it is time to have it wet-washed.
 This will help restore the rug to its original brightness.
 Unless the rug is particularly fragile, it should be removed from the floor, dusted, and washed with power jets of soap and water.
 The rug should then hang in a climate controlled room to dry.
 At this time, the fringes can be whitened and trimmed if necessary.
 Most rugs need only be cleaned every 3-8 years depending upon traffic and soiling.

 Will direct sunlight hurt my oriental rug?

-Like your furniture, curtains and wood floors, even the most colorfast dyes are subject to fading with direct exposure to sunlight.
+Like your furniture, curtains and wood floors, even the most olorfast dyes are subject to fading with direct exposure to sunlight.
 Sun fading can seriously affect the beauty of your oriental rug.
-In rooms with direct sunlight, we recommend you rotate your rug a minimum of every 12-18 months.
+In rooms with direct sunlight, we recommend you investigate a UV coating for your windows and rotate your rug a minimum of every 12-18 months.
 Rotating helps even out fading and distribute any wear.

 What should I do if I spill something on my oriental rug?

 Spills are common problems when caring for your carpet.
 The most important thing to remember is that all spills should be treated as quickly as possible.
 If a spill sits for more than a few minutes, it is far more likely to become a stain.
 The wool yarn in your oriental rug contains lanolin, natural oil which helps resist stains.
 Therefore, it may not be necessary to use harsh chemicals or vigorous scrubbing to remove most stains.
 In fact, most stains are better removed with less rubbing.
 Often the key is to repeatedly dilute the spill and extract it with a vacuum or towel.
 After the spill has been removed make sure all the pile lies in the same direction while it dries.